A second order differential equation for a point charged particle: A simple derivation of the ALD force equation

-This procedure will be assumed to be valid independently of the values of $m_b$ and $a_2$ (that both could have infinite values but the different be finite).
-The argument from Rohrlich follows by requiring that the right hand side is compatible with the relativistic power radiation formula \cite{Jackson, Rohrlich},
+$m$ is the {\it observable mass} or also called the {\it dressed mass}.
+This procedure is assumed valid independently of the values of $m_b$ and $a_2$.

+The argument from Rohrlich follows by requiring that the right hand side of the equation of motion to be compatible with the relativistic power radiation formula \cite{Jackson, Rohrlich}.
+The metric $\eta$ is Minkowski and that Larmor's formula holds good as a consequence of energy-momentum conservation.
+Therefore, one has